Ericzklm/pokemonautomation.github.io/docs/Programs/PokemonSV/AutoStory.md

 ## Gardevoir

-The Gardevoir should be level 100, with the moves in the following order:  Moonblast, Dazzling Gleam, Psychic, Mystical Fire.
+The Gardevoir should be level 100, with the moves in the following order:  Moonblast, Dazzling Gleam, Mystical Fire, Misty Terrain.
 All PP should be maxed.
 Max Speed and Special Attack EVs.
 Max IVs except for Attack.
 Ability: Synchronize or Telepathy (we don't want Trace).
 Tera Fairy.
 Modest nature.

 Gardevoir <br>
 Ability: Synchronize <br>